-Certificates of Origin - Certificates of Origin are required for the importation of any Textile products valued at over 45 Euros.
-Exceptions from this requirement include marked and mutilated samples; luggage made up of textile materials, Canvas bags, and Bona- fida Gifts, Personal Effects.
-A Certificate of origin is recommended for every commodity subject to import licensing and /or quota restrictions from some origin countries.
+Certificates of Origin - Certificates of Origin are required for the importation of any Textile products.
+Exceptions include marked and mutilated samples, luggage made up of textile materials, Canvas bags, Bona - fide Gifts, and Personal Effects.
+A Certificate of Origin is advisable for every commodity subject to import licensing and /or quota restrictions.

-EUR 1 Form Import - An EUR 1 form may be required for goods under formal entry claiming preferential duty or exemption under various bilateral agreements by the European Union countries and participating specific countries or groups of countries.
+EUR 1 form - Import - A EUR 1 form may be required for goods under formal entry claiming preferential duty or exemption under various bilateral agreements by the European Union countries and some specific countries or groups of countries.
 It should be produced at the time of entry and must be in possession of the Importer at the time of entry.
 Origin of the goods must be detailed on the commercial invoice.

-Commercial Invoices - Invoices are required for all dutiable shipments relating to commercial transactions between companies and companies; companies and individuals, regardless of the value.
-Commercial invoices should show freight, insurance and similar charges as separate items when applicable, regardless of the INCOTERM used on the transaction.
-It must be in Italian for export shipments or accompanied by a translation.
-It can be in any official language for import shipments and, if required by customs, must be accompanied by a translation.
-If requested by Customs an Italian translation must be furnished by a party who is knowledgeable of the transaction.
+Commercial Invoices - Invoices are required for all dutiable shipments regarding transaction between companies or companies and individuals, regardless of the value.
+Commercial Invoices should show freight, insurance and similar charges as separate items when applicable, regardless of the INCOTERM used on the transaction.
+It must be in English or German for import and export.

 Specific invoice details are required for a number of commodities including the following:

-- Textiles - the fabric breakdown, whether knit or woven and, for clothing articles, the gender;
+- Textiles - the fabric breakdown, whether knit or woven and, for clothing articles, the gender and number of textiles.

-- Marked/mutilated samples - the words "mutilated samples" or " marked samples, not for resale" as applicable;
+- Marked/mutilated samples - the words "mutilated samples" or " marked samples, not for resale" as applicable and number of pieces

 - Software on CD's and floppy disks - The value of software must be shown separately from software support.